jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_BYTEMAN.md

 Disable the Byteman Script
 ----------------------

-When you are done testing the quickstart, replace the configuration file with the backup copy you made in step 2 above to disable _Byteman_.
+When you have completed testing the quickstart, replace the server configuration file with the backup copy you created in step 2 above to disable _Byteman_.

 [Back to top](#configure-byteman-for-use-with-the-quickstarts)